Skip to main content

 This is a required course that meets NYS Next Generation English Language Arts Learning Standards for seniors who are not taking a full-year UHS or an AP pathway.
 Students will benefit from an in-depth review of those skills presented in grades 9-11 with an emphasis on using more sophisticated language in speaking and writing.
 Students will create resumes and compose personal narratives, college essays and cover letters.
 Students will also practice interview techniques and gain other reading and writing skills essential to success after high school.
 This is a first semester course only.

-ENG 121 Reading Literature (University at Albany)
+ENG 121 Reading Literature (University at Albany) – Curious to learn more?
+Watch the video!

 Grade 12 Only | 1 Unit